-Upon completion of the course the student shall:
+Upon completion of Applied Sociology I the student shall show the ability to:

-- show the ability to apply central sociological theories to contemporary social phenomena - show the ability to interpret and draw conclusions about empirical data from sociological theory - show the ability to write a simpler sociological text - show the ability to understand and give an account in writing of the content of a sociological study - show the ability to understand simpler quantitative and qualitative methods.
+- •apply central sociological theories to contemporary social phenomena - •linterpret and draw conclusions about empirical data from sociological theory - write a simpler sociological text - •understand and give an account in writing of the content of a sociological study - •understand simpler quantitative and qualitative methods. - •describe and use the most common distribution, central, and correlation measures in the statistical presentation and analysis of sociological data, and interpret and critically evaluate the results. - •handle data and perform simpler statistical computations in Excel.